MArhamAA1422/b6-learning/redux/lws.md

 - Separate Store (for state, kinda DB)
    - Component can "subscribed to" that store and will be notified if state gets changed
 - Redux is suitable for big application, huge STATE
+- No props drilling, Redux handles re-rendering itself. **Debugging** one of the most important features of Redux.

 ## Installation
 - `npm i @reduxjs/toolkit react-redux`